dpc-sdp/ripple/docs/content/design-system/5.components/pagination.md

 ### When and how to use

-- Stack Standard pagination variant links vertically
+- Stack standard pagination variant links vertically.
-- Only use Standard and Complex variants at the bottom of the body content area
+- Only use standard and complex variants at the bottom of the body content area.
-- Use the Simple variant nested in components.
-For example, the [Media Gallery](/design-system/components/media-gallery/) or [Carousel](/design-system/components/carousel/)
+- Use the simple variant nested in components, for example, the [media gallery](/design-system/components/media-gallery/) or [carousel](/design-system/components/carousel/)
-- Use an ellipses to replace any skipped pages
+- Use ellipses to replace any skipped pages.
-- Use pagination to avoid an infinite scroll of results, which can be a problem for keyboard users
+- Use pagination to avoid an infinite scroll of results, which can be a problem for keyboard users.

 ### When and how not to use

-- Don't use pagination for one page only
+- Don't use pagination for one page only.
-- Only choose one pagination variant, never mix or combine them
+- Only choose one pagination variant, never mix or combine them.
-- Always put the user first, so don't break up content if it reduces usability or performance
+- Always put the user first, so don't break up content if it reduces usability or performance.
-- Don't user pagination if a user journey is linear, like when completing a form
+- Don’t use for linear user journeys such as form completion.

 ---

 ## Variants

-Pagination has three main variants:
+Pagination has 3 main variants:

-- Simple, for a small number of items or used in other components.
+- simple, for a small number of items or used in other components
-- Standard, to navigate through a sall number of pages.
+- standard, to navigate through a small number of pages
-- Complex, when there are a large number of pages to navigate through.
+- complex, when there is a large number of pages to navigate through.

 ### Simple